brief-ds/brief-ds.github.io/_posts/2025-09-25-tensorflow-mlx.md

 python3 -m cProfile -s tottime <program_using_micrograd> <param> ...
 ```

 We rewrote the model behind [https://tsterm.com](https://tsterm.com) using micrograd.
-From the cProfile's output on one running, one could see that what costs most time was the tensordot operation (tensor multiplication), followed by differentiation of the element-wise multiplication operation.
+From the cProfile's output on one running, it is straightforward to see that what costs most time was the tensordot operation (tensor multiplication), followed by differentiation of the element-wise multiplication operation.

 ```
    ncalls  tottime  percall  cumtime  percall filename:lineno(function)